 Trends: Federal and state agencies have continued their focus on proactive enforcement activities.
 A number of agencies have added large numbers of investigators and auditors to their ranks, thereby increasing the likelihood and frequency of external audits or investigations for employers.
 For example, the IRS increasingly conducts audits on employer-mandated reporting requirements, and any applicable underlying documentation.
 In addition, the Department of Homeland Security's Immigration and Customs Enforcement (ICE) conducts strategic audits of employee I-9 forms.
 Appropriate recordkeeping habits may assist an employer in avoiding greater penalties for "knowing" violations of the laws by showing, at the very least, "good faith" attempts at compliance.

-In-depth review of the spectrum of Tennessee employment law requirements HR must follow with respect to employee conduct.
+In-depth review of the spectrum of Minnesota employment law requirements HR must follow with respect to employee discipline.

 HR guidance on the legal risks and benefits of recordkeeping.